dbt-labs/dbt-converter/README.md

 ### Migrate from LookML

+Use these instructions to migrate from LookML to the dbt Semantic Layer.
+Currently, this tool can only help with the migration and leaves many manual steps to the user to complete themselves.
 1. Navigate to the root of your LookML project.
 2. `pip install dbt-metrics-converter`.
 Note that the converter requires dbt-core==1.5.
 3. Run `dbtc convert-lookml`.
 The converter assumes you are at the root of your LookML project.
 Optionally, you can pass the project path `--lookml-project-path path/to/dbt_project`.